 Dangerous Animals or Wildlife

-If you notice a stray or wild animal that is out of control and causing harm to persons or property, please contact Ms. Hoff immediately.
-If she is unavailable (does not immediately answer her phone), contact the Brown County Sheriff's Department at 920-448-4200.
+If you notice a stray or wild animal that is injured or out of control and causing harm to people or property, please call animal control at once.
+If he does not immediately answer his phone, contact the Brown County Sheriff's Department at (920) 391-7450.

 Dog & Cat Licenses